Aussie Cutie Tarsha Whitmore Brands Herself ‘Little Miss Chubby Cheeks’ In Curve-Flaunting Instagram Post

 “Lemme squish them,” fellow Australian model Allie Auton responded to the caption, earning a handful of likes from Tarsha’s followers.

-“Love your cheeks,” assured another Instagrammer, who added a pair of fire emoji to better put the point across.
+“Love your cheeks,” assured another Instagrammer, who followed up with a pair of fire emoji to better put the point across.

 The photo stirred quite the reaction from Tarsha’s ardent admirers, as many fans found the look charming.
-The post racked up more than 13,100 likes and 143 comments in the first three hours of being uploaded onto the platform, with plenty more to be expected throughout the day.
+The post racked up more than 13,100 likes and 143 comments in the first three hours of being uploaded onto the platform.

 “Your adorable face!!!
 Have a great day,” wrote one person, ending with a heart-eyes emoji.